-Find an Approved Solicitor on the National Westminster Bank plc Conveyancing Panel
+Find an Approved Solicitor on the National Westminster Bank plc

 A precondition to being on the National Westminster Bank approved panel is to comply with the CML Handbook requirements (last updated for this lender on National Westminster Bank) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
-Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.
+Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.

 Whilst your website is a good idea there are many lawyers listed near London on the National Westminster Bank conveyancing panel.
 It would be a lot more helpful if you could recommend a specific firm on the National Westminster Bank approved panel?

 We do not recommend specific firms as the right firm for you depends on where your priorities lie.
 For example you may require a local firm with local knowledge or you might be looking for the low cost conveyancing.
 Before you appoint your lawyer we advise you to speak to two or three of the firms listed to gain comfort as to which one is right for you..

 I am considering remortgaging my property does my lawyer need to be on the National Westminster Bank Solicitor panel?

 In theory, you could use a solicitor that is not on National Westminster Bank conveyancing panel, but National Westminster Bank would require one of their panel solicitors to be instructed to act in their interests, and you'd have to pay for this - so most people instruct a panel solicitor.
 It's also easier, as otherwise you'd have to deal with two solicitors for the same transaction.